-- acknowledge it (because it's your body), - wish it the best from your heart (as best you can), - check do I need to do something about this right now? if you do, then DO IT!
-If not, or if you cannot do anything about the pain right at this moment, then - be a little curious (where is it, what does it feel like?) but only spend a few seconds doing this then - compassionately say to yourself "what else is there?"
+Acknowledge it (because it's your body),

+• Check - do I need to do something about this right now? - if you do, then DO IT!
+If not, or if you cannot do anything about the pain right at this moment, then

+• Be a little curious (where is it, what does it feel like?) - but only spend maybe 10 or body/being, saying truthfully and lovingly "Yes - I can feel that"